Kile-Asmussen/lord-of-the-ring/timeline.md

 ## The Age of Iron

-The Two Fingers selected several Empyreans, who battled for the Elden Ring.
-Of them, two reached prominence:
+The Empyreans battled for the Elden Ring so fiercely that the midlands were ravaged for an age.
+The giants and dragons retreated from their interests there, and yet among their servants arose those who left for the midlands, either to join the wars or as Empyreans themselves.

+The Two Fingers did care not for heritage nor standing in selecting their quarries.

+Among them was Marika, the Fair-Haired Queen.
+She held no special power but acumen and cleverness, though it is rumored she courted darker powers and outer gods when convenient, and always was she seen in the company of her firstborn son and her Shadow, the Azulan wolfman Maliketh.
+She united of the barbarian tribes by strength, beauty, and charisma, forming a fine fighting force.
+But she knew it would not be sufficient to obtain victory.

+She courted then the king of the Belurati, who in turn taught her war band the power over earth and wind.
+As thanks she slew him in his sleep.
+In a night of terrible slaughter the city of Belurat was razed and its peoples driven from the land.
+By Marika's ruthless stratagems, the terrible cruelty of her firstborn, and the fury of her Shadow, she now held a fighting force with scarcely any

+Now at the head of an army wielding terrible power, Marika set her eyes on the only other Empyrean who stood to oppose her.

 Harita, the Gloam-Eyed Queen, leader of the cult of Godslayers, wielding the red-black flame of annihilation.

-Marika, the Fair-Haired Queen, uniter of the Badlands Tribes, wielding stone and storm.
+Little is known of her to this day, save that her Shadow was a great serpent.
+Her followers wore the living skins of enemies slain.
+And many had they slain.
+She had sunk cities under the earth and slain dragons and drakes.
+Her mere name inspired fear.

+While Marika had played politics and dismantled a kingdom, Harita had hunted every other Empyrean down and put them to the needles of her grisly tailors.

+That would be her downfall.
+Had there been a third player in the conflict, had she spared the Carian Knight-Errant Lerrana and bolstered her forces instead, she might have prevailed, for Marika's terrible attention might then have been divided.

+Delving into dark powers, Marika sacrificed her own flesh and blood to the terrible fire of her ambition: she did unspeakable things to her son, fashioning him into a twisted mirror of the Gloam-Eyed Queen, endowing him with twin curses of a dread flame and a hungry serpent of his own.

+The barbarians were more numerous than the skin-clad cultists, her Shadow more than a dull beast, and her son a foil to Harita's might.
+Hammer in hand, Marika sent the Godslayers two third to into the grave and one third fleeing for their lives.

-In the end, Marika obtained the Elden Ring and established her rule as Queen of the Lands Between.
+Thus, she obtained the Elden Ring and established her rule as indisputable Queen of the Lands Between.
 However, as Harita was merely defeated, not dead, she still posed a threat with her red-black flame.

-Therefore, Marika removed the Rune of Death from the Elden Ring, at once neutering Harita's flame and introducing the cycle of rebirth to the Lands Between.
+Therefore, Marika removed the Rune of Death from the Elden Ring, at once neutering Harita's flame and introducing the cycle of rebirth to the Lands Between, and rendering the Erdtree untouchable.
 The Rune of Death, she turned into a blade, and gave it to her Shadow.

 She used this protection to wage one final persecution of the Godslayer cult, capturing Harita and putting her to the Black Blade, burning her up with her own red-black flame.

 Marika, now completely unopposed, called the new state of the world the Golden Order.

-### Open Questions

-- When are the Eternal Cities buried?
+Her son was never seen again.

 ## The Age of Gold

-Marika wed Hoarah Loux, and to mirror her Shadow he took the spirit lion Serosh on his back to control his bloodlust and became Godfrey the first Elden Lord.
-They founded the city of Leyndell around their manor at the foot of the Erdtree.
+Marika wed the most powerful chieftain of he war band, Hoarah Loux, and to mirror her Shadow he took the spirit lion Serosh on his back to control his bloodlust and became Godfrey the first Elden Lord.
+They founded the city of Leyndell around their manor at the foot of the Erdtree, and she let him command the war bands that had once been under her rule directly.

 By his seed, Marika bore the Omen Twins but was revolted that the Crucible had touched her own offspring.
 She kept their birth secret and sent them into the tunnels under Leyndell, and decreed that all Omen children be shunned.